 When I found out that we were going to hike up Mt.
 Sinai during our Holy Land tour, I was undeniably ecstatic.
 I knew this was something I would probably never be able to do again!
 Mt.
 Sinai was where Moses received the Ten Commandments.
-It was definitely a valuable historical and religious site for me.
+It was definitely a valuable historical and religious site that I wanted to go to.

 We were briefed about the trip before the tour group flew out from Manila, and I have to admit, after all the advice and precautionary tips mentioned, climbing up this mountain started to feel very daunting–most especially because I’m not a regular hiker.